4.12 Evaluation of Faculty

 4.12.2.2.1 Types of Scholarship

 The College embraces five basic types of research activity adapted from the Boyer model of scholarship.
 The five categories defined below do not embrace the entire range of valuable scholarship, nor are they listed in order of priority.
 Rather, the categories denote five areas of scholarly activity that the College has chosen to recognize as particularly significant.
-By defining these categories, the College makes it possible for faculty members and individual academic planning units to identify more clearly the role of scholarship at the College.
+By defining these categories, the College makes it possible for faculty members and individual academic departments to identify more clearly the role of scholarship at the College.

 1. The Scholarship of Discovery encompasses those activities that extend the stock of human knowledge through the discovery or collection of new information.
 Such scholarship seeks to confront the unknown and typically exhibits a dedication to free inquiry, disciplined investigation, and the pursuit of knowledge for its own sake.
 The Scholarship of Discovery includes, but is not limited to, what is sometimes referred to as basic or original research.